Uncertainty in Bayesian Leave-One-Out Cross-Validation Based Model Comparison: Introduction

-Although the focus in this paper is Bayesian LOO-CV, the underlying reasons and consequences are the same for Bayesian $K$-fold-CV.
-We later discuss the similar behaviour in experimental results for random complete block design $K$-fold-CV and LOO-CV.
-For a non-Bayesian context, \citet{arlot_celisse_2010_cv_survey} provide several results for different cross-validation approaches, including LOO-CV, where most of the discussed results are similar to the results presented here.
-But to the best of our knowledge, these are the first results in a Bayesian domain, including pre-asymptotic behaviour.
+We have derived analytical results for normal linear regression with random covariates and demonstrate experimentally the same behaviour with a fixed covariate, hierarchical linear, (Poisson) generalised linear, and spline models (these types of models probably cover more than 90\% models used in applied Bayesian modelling).
+The underlying reasons and consequences are the same for Bayesian $K$-fold-CV, and we demonstrate similar behaviour in experimental results.
+In a non-Bayesian context, \citet{arlot_celisse_2010_cv_survey} provide several results for different cross-validation approaches, where most of the discussed results are similar to the results presented here.
+To the best of our knowledge, these are the first results in a Bayesian domain, including pre-asymptotic behaviour.